-5.12 – Tuition and Fee Due Date, Refunds, Withdrawals and Waivers
+5.12 – Tuition and Fee Due Dates, Refunds, Withdrawals and Waivers

 Part 2: Policy Statement

 Subpart A: Tuition and Fee Due Dates.
 LSC follows the for credit tuition and fees payment due date framework as defined in LSC Procedure 5.12.0.
 The College shall drop all classes for students who have not paid in full, do not have a financial aid deferment, or have not established a payment plan.
 The College shall grant an extension of the payment due date for students who have filed and are awaiting properly approved financial aid from federal, state, or other third-party sources.

 The student account will be adjusted if tuition and fees are not established at the time of registration.

 It is the students’ responsibility to check their balance due online or in person at the Student Payment Office.
 Students should not rely on invoices to be mailed when determining the current balance due.

 Subpart B: Payment Plans.
 LSC shall provide payment plans for students, permitting them to pay their tuition and fees after the due date, provided the minimum first payment amount is paid as defined in LSC Procedure 5.12.0.
 The College shall assess a payment plan fee to cover the costs of processing payments consistent with this policy.

 Part 3: Registration Cancellation for Nonpayment (RCFN).
 Students who have not paid their tuition by the published payment deadline will be dropped from all of their classes unless one of the conditions listed in LSC Procedure 5.12, Part 3 (Registration Cancellation for Nonpayment) are met.